Suhoy95/yasco/README.md

 ## Proof-Of-Concept

-It is PoC for simple engine if we can solve the Cluster Knapsack problem.
-For 3 node I can defined it manually.
+This is PoC for simple engine if we can solve the Cluster Knapsack problem.
+For 3 node I can defined CD Map manually, all that I need - it is daemon which will keep quorum and detect cluster state changing with further automatic orchestration acting.

 ### Dump cluster VMs configuration